 The Public Book Club, AB (Almenna bokafelagid), has a long prehistory.
 Under the leadership of a staunch Stalinist literary critic, Kristinn E. Andresson, and with substantial help from Moscow, communists became dominant in Icelandic culture in the 1930s and 1940s.
 They operated a left-wing book club, Mal og menning (Language and Culture), and ran a publishing house, Heimskringla.
-They did not only publish a daily, but also two quarterly magazines, the literary review Timarit Mals og menningar and the more political Rettur, both uncompromisingly supporting revolutionary writers such as Halldor Laxness, Thorbergur Thordarson, Johannes from Katlar and Halldor Stefansson, at the same time as more moderate authors like David Stefansson fra Fagraskogi, Tomas Gudmundsson and Gudmundur G. Hagalin were mocked and even ridiculed in the communist press.
+They not only published a daily, but also two quarterly magazines, the literary review Timarit Mals og menningar and the more political Rettur, both uncompromisingly supporting revolutionary writers such as Halldor Laxness, Thorbergur Thordarson, Johannes from Katlar and Halldor Stefansson, at the same time as more moderate authors like David Stefansson from Fagriskogur, Tomas Gudmundsson and Gudmundur G. Hagalin were mocked and even ridiculed in the communist press.
 For a while, an Association of Revolutionary Writers operated, to become redundant in 1944 when communists gained control of the Icelandic Writers’ Association (Rithofundafelag Islands); their coup however resulted in some moderate writers, at the initiative of Gudmundur G. Hagalin, walking out and forming the Association of Icelandic Writers (Felag islenskra rithofunda).

 Meanwhile, democratic anti-communists tried to inform the general public about communism, not least about the Soviet regime.
 In the autumn of 1938, for example, the Icelandic Christian Students Association published an Icelandic translation of a book which had then recently appeared in Finnish and Swedish, Thjonusta, thraelkun, flotti (Service, Serfdom, Escape).
 The author, Aatami Kuortti, was a Finnish pastor who had served in Soviet Ingermanland, been sent to a labour camp and managed to escape to Finland.
 This book appeared at the same time as a travelogue from Iceland’s best-known author, Halldor Laxness, Gerska aefintyrid (A Russian Adventure), where life under Stalin was described in glowing terms.
 The publishing company Isafoldarprentsmidja published in 1942 and 1944 two works by the Russian dissident Ivan Solonevich, I fjotrum (Russia in Chains) and Flottinn (Escape from Russian Chains).
-When the publishing house of the trade unions, MFA, decided in 1941 to publish the first volume of Jan Valtin’s Out of the Night (Ur alogum in Icelandic), the communists mounted a campaign against it, with the result that the second volume was published in 1944 not by the MFA, but by “A Handful of Fellows” who remained anonymous.
+When the publishing house of the trade unions, MFA, decided in 1941 to publish the first volume of Jan Valtin’s Out of the Night (Ur alogum in Icelandic), the communists mounted a campaign against it, with the result that the second volume was published in 1944 not by the MFA, but by ‘A Handful of Fellows’ who remained anonymous.
 In his lively book, Jan Valtin, or Richard Krebs, described his life in the 1920s and 1930s as an agent of Comintern, the International union of communist parties.

 Individual efforts continued to be made to provide information about life in the Soviet Union, however loudly the well-funded communist propaganda machine ground.
 The lawyer Larus Johannesson, member of parliament for the Independence Party, translated and published himself in 1951 the famous I chose Freedom (Eg kaus frelsid in Icelandic) by Victor Kravchenko, a Russian refugee.
 The communist daily immediately alleged that Larus was funded by the CIA.
 Two years earlier, Larus had published Animal Farm (Felagi Napoleon in the Icelandic translation) by George Orwell, the fable based on the Russian Revolution.
 Snaefellsutgafan, a small publishing company, in 1947 brought out Darkness at Noon (Myrkur um midjan dag in Icelandic) by Arthur Koestler.
 More than a well-told novel, it is an attempt to explain psychologically the strange confessions of Stalin’s victims in the Moscow trials.
 Koestler’s message had been hotly debated in 1946 when Morgunbladid printed chapters of his The Yogi and the Commissar in a special issue.

 Two young idealists, Geir Hallgrimsson and Eyjolfur Konrad Jonsson, started publishing books about communism in 1950 with The God that Failed (Gudinn sem brast in Icelandic), by Koestler, André Gide and other former communists or “fellow-travellers”.
 Their second book was Nineteen Eighty Four in 1951, Orwell’s dystopia about totalitarian society.
 In 1952, their publishing company, called Studlaberg, brought out El Campesino by Valentin Gonzalez who had fought in the Spanish Civil War and later fled to the Soviet Union.
 Geir Hallgrimsson and Eyjolfur Konrad Jonsson had a meeting with Iceland’s best-known anti-communist, Bjarni Benediktsson, former law professor and now Minister of Culture and Vice-Chairman of the Independence Party, where they discussed the need to counter the communist dominance of cultural life.
 Bjarni Benediktsson agreed that they should form a book-club, similar to the communist-controlled book-club Mal og menning, and on 17 June 1955 the Public Book Club (Almenna bokafelagid or AB), was founded.
-Many of Iceland’s prominent writers joined AB, including Gunnar Gunnarsson, Tomas Gudmundsson, David Stefansson fra Fagraskogi, Gudmundur G. Hagalin, Kristmann Gudmundsson and Kristjan Albertsson.
+Many of Iceland’s prominent writers joined AB, including Gunnar Gunnarsson, Tomas Gudmundsson, David Stefansson from Fagriskogur, Gudmundur G. Hagalin, Kristmann Gudmundsson and Kristjan Albertsson.
 Bjarni Benediktsson was the first chairman of the AB board, and Gunnar Gunnarsson the first chairman of its literary council.
 Eyjolfur Konrad Jonsson was the company’s first director.